 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

-Depending on the colors you use to make it, and your yarn choice, this will be a gorgeous piece for you to style year-round.
+Depending on the colours you use to make it, and your yarn choice, this elegant crochet scarf will be a gorgeous piece for you to style year-round.
 It’s light and lacy enough for warmer months but can be wrapped up a few times to keep the cool breeze out in winters.

-For beginners out there looking for a challenge, this is a great pattern to get into.
+For beginners out there looking for a challenge, this elegant crochet scarf is a great pattern to get into.
 You’ll be using variations of the herringbone stitch which gives a nice slanted texture to your work.

 How do you crochet a lightweight crochet scarf pattern like this?